Estrogen is a generic term for estrus-producing compounds; the female sex hormones, which include the following:

 Estrogen is produced by the ovaries and in smaller amounts by the adrenal cortex (The outer segment of the adrenal gland located on top of each kidney), testes (testicles) and fetoplacental unit (the fetus and the placenta).

 Estrogen is considered to be the "female" hormone, whereas testosterone is considered the "male" hormone.
 However, both hormones are present in both sexes.1

 Estrogen hormones play an essential role in the growth and development of female secondary sexual characteristics such as breasts, pubic and armpit hair, endometrium, regulation of the menstrual cycle and the reproductive system.
 During the menstrual cycle, estrogen acts to produce an environment suitable for fertilization, implantation, and nutrition of the early embryo.

-In males, estrogen assists in maturation of sperm and has importance for normal male reproduction.
+In males, estrogen plays a role in normal male reproductive processes.
 Aspects of pubertal development in boys (growth of the long bones, their mineralization and epiphyseal closure) attributed to the actions of androgens are now recognized as being mediated in part by estrogen.2 The final steps of spermatid maturation, spermiogenesis, appear to be particularly sensitive and dependent upon estrogen.3

 - Birth control

 - Advanced prostate or postmenopausal breast carcinoma treatment